sapphiredev/plugins/packages/scheduled-tasks/README.md

 ##### Using Interval tasks

-Cron & Interval tasks are loaded automatically.
+Pattern & Interval tasks are loaded automatically.

 ## Buy us some doughnuts